Sicario (2015 film)

-Sicario received praise for its screenplay, direction, musical score, cinematography, and the performances of Blunt, Brolin and del Toro.
+Sicario received praise for its cast performances, writing, direction, musical score and cinematography.
 The film was nominated for Best Cinematography, Best Original Score, and Best Sound Editing at the 88th Academy Awards.
 It also earned BAFTA nominations for Best Supporting Actor, Best Cinematography, and Best Film Music.
-Its sequel, Sicario: Day of the Soldado, was released on June 29, 2018.
+Its sequel, Sicario: Day of the Soldado, directed by Stefano Sollima, was released on June 29, 2018.
 A third film, titled Sicario: Capos, is in development.

 Plot

-In Chandler, Arizona, FBI Special Agents Kate Macer and Reggie Wayne lead a raid on a Sonora Cartel safe house, where they discover dozens of decaying corpses hidden in the walls.
+In Chandler, Arizona, FBI special agents Kate Macer and Reggie Wayne lead a raid on a Sonora Cartel safe house, where they discover dozens of decaying corpses hidden in the walls.
 Outside, an explosive booby trap kills two police officers.
-Following the raid, Kate is recommended for and joins a Joint Task Force overseen by CIA Officer Matt Graver and the secretive Alejandro Gillick, an ex-Mexican prosecutor and ex-tax inspector turned CIA-trained assassin.
-Their mission is to flush out and apprehend Sonora lieutenant Manuel Díaz, currently operating hidden in the US.
+Following the raid, Kate is recommended for and joins a joint task force overseen by CIA SAC officer Matt Graver and the secretive Alejandro Gillick, a Mexican prosecutor turned CIA-trained assassin.
+Their mission is to flush out and apprehend Sonora lieutenant Manuel Díaz, currently operating and hiding in the United States.

-The team, which includes Delta Force operators, Deputy US Marshals, and CIA personnel, travels to Juárez, Mexico to extradite Díaz's brother, Guillermo.
-While crossing the El Paso–Juárez border, the team is ambushed by cartel hitmen, whom Delta Force swiftly kills.
-During the gunfight, Kate is forced to kill a Federal and is left visibly disturbed by the violence.
-Back in the U.S., Alejandro tortures Guillermo and learns that the cartel uses a tunnel near Nogales, Sonora to smuggle drugs.
-Meanwhile, Kate confronts Matt, who reveals that the real mission is to disrupt Díaz's drug operations so he will lead them to his boss, drug lord Fausto Alarcón.
+The team, which includes Delta Force operators, Deputy US Marshals, and CIA personnel, travels to Ciudad Juárez, Mexico, to extradite Díaz's brother, Guillermo.
+While crossing the El Paso–Juárez border, the team is ambushed by low-level cartel hitmen, whom the Americans swiftly kill.
+During the gunfight, Kate is forced to kill a Federal Police officer in self-defense, and is left visibly horrified by the violence.
+Back in the U.S., Alejandro tortures Guillermo and learns that the cartel uses a tunnel near Nogales, Sonora, to smuggle drugs.
+Meanwhile, Kate confronts Matt, who reveals that the real mission is to disrupt Díaz's drug operations so he can lead them to his boss, drug lord Fausto Alarcón.
 Unnerved, Kate asks Reggie to join her for support.

 The task force raids a bank used to launder Díaz's money.
 After finding financial evidence, Kate and Reggie want to start a legal case against Díaz but are ordered to stand down to avoid jeopardizing the operation.
-At a bar, Reggie introduces Kate to Ted, a Phoenix police officer.
+At a bar, Reggie introduces Kate to Ted, a Phoenix Police officer.
 Kate and Ted become intimate at her apartment, but she realizes Ted is working with the cartel.
-In the ensuing struggle, Ted strangles Kate before Alejandro appears and subdues him.
-Alejandro and Matt brutally beat Ted to coerce him into revealing the names of other officers working for Díaz.
+In the ensuing struggle, Ted begins to strangle Kate before Alejandro appears and subdues him.
+Alejandro and Matt brutally beat and threaten Ted to coerce him into revealing the names of other officers working for Díaz.